DMTF/Redfish-Tacklebox/README.md

   -h, --help            show this help message and exit --system SYSTEM, -s SYSTEM
-                        The ID of the system to set --target TARGET, -t TARGET
+                        The ID of the system to set --info, -info         Indicates if boot information should be reported --target TARGET, -t TARGET
                         The target boot device; if not provided the tool will display the current boot settings